What is Platelet-Rich Plasma Hair Restoration?

 Individual results vary with each patient.

 Yet PRP for hair loss is a relatively new treatment with a limited number of scientific studies to show its efficacy.
-No guarantees of success can be made, and PRP should not be considered a “cure” for hair loss.
+No guarantees of success can be made with PRP for hair loss.
 No claim of PRP efficacy in promoting hair growth can be made because there is no FDA approval that would allow such claims to be made.

 On the other hand recent studies indicate patients do respond well to PRP therapy.